maltesermailo/android_kernel_pantah/Documentation/power/runtime_pm.rst

       power.use_autosuspend isn't set, otherwise returns the expiration time in jiffies

+  `int pm_runtime_set_next_event(struct device *dev, ktime_t next);`
+    - notify runtime PM of the next event on the device.
+Devices that are sensitive to their domain idle enter/exit latencies may provide this information for use by the PM domain governor.
+The governor may determine if it worthwhile to enter a domain idle state.
+If the residency of the domain idle state is not met, the domain would waste more power entering and exiting the said idle state.

 It is safe to execute the following helper functions from interrupt context:

 - pm_request_idle()